Retrolovania/NAMCOT-Numbered-Collection/README.md

 ## Acknoweldgements
 - NESDev community, for being a helpful resource in terms of both providing guidance and generally being an amazing resource for all things NES/Famicom-related.
+- kikari_chi, for designing the logo for this project.
-- Bandai-Namco, for having made these games and so much more (and, if you're reading this, having been cool with us hosting this!).
+- Bandai-Namco, for having made/published these games and so much more (and, if you're reading this, having been cool with us hosting this!).